The-Brainery/ts-type-file-nav/README.md

 ## How to use

-1. In your type definition add a comment like so
+1. In your type definition add a comment like so above the attribute / type that you want to redirect.
 ```ts
     // File://../original/file.ts:<LINE_NUMBER>
 ```